singhvaishu/joblist-backend/README.md

 - Store details are referenced from the [Store Master](https://drive.google.com/file/d/1dCdAFEBzN1LVUUKxIZyewOeYx42PtEzb/view?usp=sharing).
 - If an image download fails or an invalid `store_id` is encountered, the job fails.

+## Note
+- project does not use a database.
+Instead, it stores job listings in a CSV file.
+- Store validation is handled using an in-memory Store Master.

 ## API Endpoints

 ### 1. Submit Job